ezEngine/docs-src/pages/docs/runtime/world/spatial-system.md

 In C++ code you get access to the world's spatial system through `ezWorld::GetSpatialSystem()`.

 When using other languages bindings the spatial system may not be exposed directly.
-For example, when using [TypeScript](../../custom-code/typescript/typescript-overview.md), the most useful functions are exposed directly through `ez.World`, for example `ez.World.FindObjectsInBox()` and `ez.World.FindObjectsInSphere()`.
+For example, when using [AngelScript (TODO)](../../custom-code/angelscript/angelscript-overview.md), the most useful functions are exposed directly through `ezSpatial`, for example `ezSpatial::FindObjectsInSphere()`.

 ## Spatial Data Categories